-The following information is to provide a summary of County activities for February 2019.
+The following information is to provide a summary of Council meetings from March 2019 and upcoming activities.
 Further explanations or details can be obtained by contacting the County Administration Office at 403.882.3211.

 REMEMBER to check out the COUNTY WEBSITE for MEETING HIGHLIGHTS, additional NEWS ITEMS and COMMUNITY EVENTS or follow the County on FACEBOOK.